GabrielaGodek/EasyMail/README.md

 # EasyMail
+The application allows selecting customer groups from the database and sending emails with dynamic values.
+Secured against XSS, SQL Injection, and Path Traversal through input validation and routing.
 This documentation outlines the functionality and implementation details of a PHP program designed to send emails with MySQL integration.
 The program involves three tables in the database: `users`, `categories`, and `users_categories`.

 ## Installation
 1. Clone this repo: `https://github.com/GabrielaGodek/EasyMail.git`.